CottageLabs/localvoices/README.md

 * relations - these are songs which are related in some way to the current song.
 We just include their title and their id, for convenience in display
 * references - aggregate of reference numbers computed from the version references
 * versions - a list of all of the song versions, computed from Song2Version, with each version containing an embedded singer, computed from Singer2Version.
 Note that this versions object is _almost_ identical to the individual versions objects in the Versions Index
-    * In the "singer" field of the versions object we incorporate the canonical_location, born_date and died_date as simple computed fields
+    * In the "singer" field of the versions object we incorporate the canonical_name, canonical_location, born_date and died_date as simple computed fields
     * Note that we also incorporate the canonical_location field for the version itself, which is a simple computed field

 ### Singer Index